Reusable Hand Warmers

 What is inside a HotSnapZ pack and how does it work?

-HotSnapZ reusable hand warmers and heating pads contain water, a small metal disc and sodium acetate, a safe food grade salt ingredient.
+HotSnapZ reusable hand warmers and instant hot packs contain water, a small metal disc and sodium acetate, a safe food grade salt ingredient.

 The clicking of a disk within the pad triggers the precipitation of the sodium acetate crystals.
 When the crystals precipitate, it releases the energy that was required to initially dissolve it and stored in the pouch.